hejny/loader/README.md

-!!!
-This repository contains security issues - do not use it until consultation with @hejny .
+> :warning: This repository contains security issues - do not use it until consultation with @hejny .

 # Loader